ProjectOpenSea/seaport/docs/ZoneDocumentation.md

 The `zone` of the order is an optional secondary account attached to the order with two additional privileges:

 1. The zone may cancel orders where it is named as the zone by calling `cancel`.
-(Note that offerers can also cancel their own orders, either individually or for all orders signed with their current nonce at once by calling `incrementNonce`).
+(Note that offerers can also cancel their own orders, either individually or for all orders signed with their current counter at once by calling `incrementCounter`).
 2. "Restricted" orders (as specified by the order type) must either be executed by the zone or the offerer, or must be approved as indicated by a call to an `isValidOrder` or `isValidOrderIncludingExtraData` view function on the zone.

 An example zone contract implementation can be found at `/contracts/zones/GlobalPausable.sol`